What Is the Quick Click Game?

 Why Train Reaction Speed?

-Reaction time is a key cognitive ability that reflects how fast your brain processes visual information and sends a motor command.
-Research shows that regular training can measurably improve both reaction time and sustained attention.
+Reaction speed is a core cognitive ability — it reflects how quickly your brain processes visual information and issues a motor command.
+Studies have shown that consistent training measurably improves both reaction speed and concentration.

 1. Hand-Eye Coordination